-Convection currents in the mantle cause hot magma to rise and push up this oceanic crust to form a ridge crest.
+If convection does occur within the Earth's mantle, then rising hot magma can push up the thin oceanic crust to form a ridge crest.
 Oceanic crust is typically thinner than continental crust, which is why ridged crests are only formed under water.